drctaylor/AI/README.md

 # AI

 This file works to manipulate two images.
 You can use any image you like.
-It is currently set to Woman.png and Firefly.png
+It is currently set to Woman.png and Firefly.png  It is set up for Python 3.
+The input files have four images and the output file shows the solution for each image manipulation.

 Setup: Running the file, takes two images from the input file and writes out 21 images to the output file.
 Step 1: Load Images